freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 Anyone is welcome in the [Contributors room on our chat server](https://chat.freecodecamp.org/channel/contributors).
 It is the designated chat room for moderators and other campers who contribute to our community in any number of ways, including through study groups.

-We assume that contributors will read anything in this room that directly mentions them with an `@username`.
-Everything else is optional.
-But feel free to read anything anyone posts in there and interact.
+We assume contributors will read anything in this room that directly mentions them with an `@username`.
+Everything else is optional, but feel free to read anything anyone posts in there and interact.

 ## Dealing with solicitors